-In Europe, BHKP prices fluctuated from approximately \$649 per tonne to \$786 per tonne during 2012; from \$768 per tonne to \$821 per tonne during 2013; from \$724 per tonne to \$771 per tonne during 2014; and from \$743 per tonne to an average above \$800 per tonne during 2015.
+In Europe, BHKP prices fluctuated from approximately \$649 per tonne to \$786 per tonne during 2012; from \$768 per tonne to \$821 per tonne during 2013; from \$724 per tonne to \$771 per tonne during 2014; and from \$743 per tonne to \$790 per tonne during 2015 and from \$782 per tonne to \$653 per tonne during 2016.
 During the periods under review, our results of operations were affected by the interaction of these variables affecting, and relating to, pulp prices and production.
-For example, for the year ended December 31, 2014, BHKP prices per tonne were approximately \$46 lower than the prevailing prices for the year ended December 31, 2013 on an aggregated basis (a decrease of 5.8%) which, combined with a 10.5% reduction in sales volumes due to the shutdown of our pulp production facility at Huelva, contributed to a 17.9% decrease in revenue from pulp sales between the two periods.

-The results of operations of the Restricted Group are dependent on pulp sales, with pulp sales accounting for 84.7% of Restricted Group revenues during on December 31, 2015.
+The results of operations of the Restricted Group are dependent on pulp sales, with pulp sales accounting for 83.4% of Restricted Group revenues during on December 31, 2016.
 The international market prices for pulp have historically fluctuated significantly, and we believe that they will continue to do so due to global economic developments.
-Significant increases in the international market price for pulp, and, consequently, the prices that we are able to charge customers, are likely to increase our Restricted Group revenues and Restricted Group revenues to charge customers, are likely to reduce Restricted Group revenues and Restricted Group results of operations.
-For example, during the period from January 1, 2012 to December 31, 2015, a 5% change in international pulp prices in euros would have had an impact on Restricted Group revenues of between approximately 3.9% and 3.5%.
+Significant increases in the international market price for pulp, and, consequently, the prices that we are able to charge customers, are likely to increase our Restricted Group revenues and Restricted Group results of operations.
+Conversely, significant decreases in the international market price of pulp and, consequently, the prices that we are able to charge customers, are likely to reduce Restricted Group revenues and Restricted Group results of operations.